DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/CUSTOMER SETUP/POA response code group.md

 ## Scenarios
 The following section decribes how the EDI module sets the POA auto response code. <br>
-This applicable to Response codes where **Allow auto trigger** is set to Yes.
+This is applicable to Response codes where **Allow auto trigger** is set to Yes.

 ### Line POA response codes
 #### Line price